junxit/us-congress-bills-116/metadata.md

 - 2019-11-19 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 231 - 192 (Roll no. 631).(text: CR H9035-9037)
 - 2019-11-19 — Rule H. Res.
 708 passed House.
 - 2019-11-19 — The previous question was ordered pursuant to the rule.
+- 2019-11-20 — Senate amendment submitted
+- 2019-11-20 — Senate amendment submitted
+- 2019-11-21 — Amendment SA 1250 proposed by Senator Paul. (consideration: CR S6734-6735; text: CR S6734) To reduce the amount appropriated by 1 percent and put the savings towards the Highway Trust Fund and certain Environmental Protection Agency Infrastructure Assistance.
+- 2019-11-21 — Became Public Law No: 116-69.
+- 2019-11-21 — Became Public Law No: 116-69.
+- 2019-11-21 — Cloture motion on the motion to concur in the House amendment to the Senate amendment to H.R.
+3055 presented in Senate.
+(CR S6735)
+- 2019-11-21 — Cloture on the motion to concur in the House amendment to the Senate amendment to H.R.
+3055 invoked in Senate by Yea-Nay Vote.
+75 - 19.
+Record Vote Number: 364.
+(CR S6735)
+- 2019-11-21 — Measure laid before Senate by unanimous consent. (consideration: CR S6734-6736)
+- 2019-11-21 — Message on Senate action sent to the House.
+- 2019-11-21 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment to H.R.
+3055 made in Senate.
+(CR S6735)
+- 2019-11-21 — Motion by Senator Paul to concur in the House amendment to the Senate amendment to H.R.
+3055 with an amendment (SA 1250) made in Senate.
+(CR S6734)
+- 2019-11-21 — Motion to table the motion to concur in the House amendment to the Senate amendment to H.R.
+3055 with an amendment (SA 1250) agreed to in Senate by Yea-Nay Vote.
+73 - 20.
+Record Vote Number: 363.
+- 2019-11-21 — Presented to President.
+- 2019-11-21 — Presented to President.
+- 2019-11-21 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate amendment to H.R.
+3055 by Yea-Nay Vote.
+74 - 20.
+Record Vote Number: 365.
+- 2019-11-21 — Roll call votes on amendments in Senate: Motion to table the motion to concur in the House amendment to the Senate amendment to H.R.
+3055 with an amendment (SA 1250) agreed to in Senate by Yea-Nay Vote.
+73 - 20.
+Record Vote Number: 363.
+- 2019-11-21 — Senate agreed to the House amendment to the Senate amendment to H.R.
+3055 by Yea-Nay Vote.
+74 - 20.
+Record Vote Number: 365.
+- 2019-11-21 — Senate amendment proposed (on the floor): Amendment SA 1250 proposed by Senator Paul.
+- 2019-11-21 — Signed by President.
+- 2019-11-21 — Signed by President.